ringcentral/ringcentral-api-docs/docs/team-messaging/bots/installing-bots.md

 # Installing and uninstalling bots

-A bot is a type of add-in that provides team messaging users with a conversational interface for completing various tasks.
+A bot is a type of add-in that provides chat users with a conversational interface for completing various tasks.
 A bot is installed once per account or organization, and once installed, any user is free to add or remove the bot from a conversation.
 This guide will walk you through the process of installing a bot.

 ## Needed permissions